TYROSINE Overview Information

 TYROSINE Side Effects & Safety

-Tyrosine is LIKELY SAFE when taken by mouth in food amounts and POSSIBLY SAFE when taken by adults short-term in medicinal amounts or when applied to the skin.
-Tyrosine seems to be safe when used in doses up to 150 mg/kg per day for up to 3 months.
-Some people experience side effects such as nausea, headache, fatigue, heartburn, and joint pain.
+Tyrosine is LIKELY SAFE when taken by mouth in food amounts.
+It is POSSIBLY SAFE when taken by adults as a medicine, short-term, or when applied to the skin.
+Tyrosine seems to be safe when taken by mouth in doses up to 150 mg/kg per day for up to 3 months.
+Some people experience side effects such as nausea, headache, fatigue, and heartburn.

 There isn't enough information available to know if tyrosine is safe for children to use in medicinal amounts.
 Don't give it to children without the advice of your healthcare provider until more is known.